usbalbin/probe-plotter/README.md

 The formulas seen in the `make_metric` macro invocation are computed by the host and will thus have zero impact on the targets performance.
 The `set` method on the metrics object is simply a volatile store which is quite cheap.
 The host will then read that value using the debug probe at regular intervals and update the graph on any changes.

 ##### Prerequisits
 probe-plotter uses the Rerun viewer for visualizing the graphs.
 Please [make sure to have that installed](https://rerun.io/docs/getting-started/installing-viewer#installing-the-viewer).
+Also make sure to have libudev installed.

 ##### To run the tool